nurul3101/dev-notes/Mastering chrome devtools.md

 - we can add variables to watch in the `watch` tab
 - Call stack shows how we reached that particular point in code- mostly it will start through an anonymous function call or an event listener
 - Scope defines the scope of function and variables it has access to
-- Breakpoints shows the number of breakpoints in our workspace
+- Breakpoints shows the number of breakpoints in our workspace.
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjU3MTY2MjE4LDIwNDEzNzY1NzAsMTc3Nj
+eyJoaXN0b3J5IjpbLTE5MzkwOTAxMjYsMjU3MTY2MjE4LDIwND
-g2MDQzNV19
+EzNzY1NzAsMTc3Njg2MDQzNV19
 -->